What is a Cross Functional Team?

 2. Have qualified people in their roles

 People and their relationships are incredibly important to innovation.
 How much more effective do you think your most productive contributor is in relation to your average contributor?
 Whether you think this ratio is high in your organization or not, no one can argue the fact that individuals make a huge difference.
 Teams consist of people and it’s imperative to get the chemistry right.
+Perhaps there are inefficiencies in your recruiting process that are hindering your ability to find the right talent.

 3. Allocate team resources optimally [people, budget]